 Finally, know that you can get a small edge if you utilize the bonuses that brokers will offer from time to time.
 You can usually get one when you first make a deposit.
 These are not a primary, or even a secondary, concern, though.
 They are usually just a little incidental that comes along with your success.
 Why?
 Because the only people that will ever actually get to hold their bonus in their hands are the ones that are already successful.
 Brokers make it so that bonuses are not actually free money, but rather a reward for being profitable.

 Here’s how they work.
 You deposit $10,000 into a broker and get a 50 percent welcome bonus of $5,000.
 You now have $15,000 to trade with.
 But, in order to see your $5,000 in the form of a withdrawal, you need to trade 30 times that number, or $150,000.
 Trading this much money is going to separate the wheat from the chaff, ultimately.
 If you can get to that high number and be profitable, you will get your $5,000 back, but if you are not a winning trader, you will have lost your $10,000 well before you get to $150,000.
-This is why you need to focus on the first three steps before even worrying about your bonus.
+More on this concept can be read at binaryoptionbrokerguide.com, which will help you with your decision making process.
+You need to focus on the first three steps before even worrying about your bonus.
 If you aren’t at the right broker to bring you success, this will never actually come to fruition for you.